Puerto Rican moist forests: Montane forests

 Montane forests cover the Sierra de Luquillo and the higher peaks of the Cordillera Central.
 Trees at middle elevations reach a height of 34 m and a diameter of 2.5 m.
 Common trees of the Sierra de Luquillo include Cyathea arborea, Prestoea acuminata, Cecropia peltata, and Ocotea species.
 Weinmannia pinnata, Brunellia comocladifolia, and Podocarpus coriaceus are found in the cloud forests of the highest peaks.

 Fauna

 Puerto Rican moist forests are home to a variety of endemic animal species such as the critically endangered Puerto Rican amazon (Amazona vittata) and coquís (Eleutherodactylus spp.).
 Limestone forests are rich in land snail diversity, with many species restricted to small areas.

 Ecological processes

 As with most mountainous areas, the forest types change with elevation, exposure and rock type.
 Superimposed upon these physical factors are forms of natural disturbance such as landslides and hurricanes that allow light-demanding plant species to regenerate.
-A study in the Luqillo Mountains found that between 1936 and 1988, there were 46 landslides associated with heavy rain, and these created gaps that allowed ferns such as Dicranopteris pectitnata to proliferate.
+A study in the Luqillo Mountains found that between 1936 and 1988, in the Upper Luquillo mountains of Puerto Rico there were 46 landslides associated with heavy rain, and these created gaps that allowed ferns such as Dicranopteris pectitnata to proliferate.